Noevenzahn/personal-website/src/portfolio/what-does-it-take-to-build-a-web-scraper.md

   - javascript
 accentColor: "#ffa56d"
 ---

 All we need is Express.js for a Node.js server, the cheerio package to pick out HTML elements on a website, and Axios for our requests.

-Fetch the HTML of a website, load it in with cheerio, and give it a class that the elements have you're looking for.
+Fetch the HTML of a website, load it with cheerio, and give it a class that the elements have you're looking for.
 Now you can define a function and execute it on each element with that class.
 I took the text and link from each element and stored it in an array.
 That's it!
 Now console.log your results!

 ![overview of the code](/assets/images/web-scraper-code.png)